LAB-Programming/Atomic-Words/README.md

 * Works

 ####Short Term Plans:
+* Allow element data to be loaded from file
+* Create command to export a word as an image file where each atomic symbol is in a box like the ones on the periodic table of elements
 * Command to give more info about the atomic symbol spelling(s) of a word (in case someone hasn't memorized their atomic symbols)
-* Allow command to export a word as an image file where each atomic symbol is in a box like the ones on the periodic table of elements

 ####Long Term Plans:
-* Allow ion "+" symbol to be used as a "t" when it is allowed (ie when the element has the +1 oxidation state)
+* GUI